 Tasmanian forest are not common ones – they contain some of the highest, mightiest and also oldest trees of the world.

 History of discovery

 As nearly any state-owned forestry in the world, Forestry Tasmania has to combine two roles: to act as a protector of the forest and to get profit out of the forest.
-It has been stated that any tree in Tasmanian state forests exceeding the fantastic 85 metre height and/ or 280 cubic metres of volume should be registered and protected (5).
+It has been stated that any tree in Tasmanian state forest exceeding the fantastic 85 metre height and/ or 280 cubic metres of volume should be registered and protected (5).

 In August 2008 Forestry Tasmania staff were using their state-of-the-art airborne equipment for the mapping and assessment of the values of commercial forest in the Arve River basin.
 Laser equipment named LiDAR (light detection and ranging) lately has gained much popularity and is extensively used for very exact and convenient 3D mapping of the land surface.
 When mapping a forest, LiDAR shows both the surface of trees and land level thus helping to assess the amount of wood in between.

 Later, when looking through the data collected by LiDAR, employees Mayo Kajitani and David Mannes noticed two previously unknown very tall trees standing close together – both exceeding 85 meters height and one being even some 99 meters high.
 As LiDAR tends to underestimate tree height, foresters thought that the tree might be even 101 meters high.

 One more species of tree exceeding 100 metre height?

 This was a sensation: nowadays only coast redwoods (Sequoia sempervirens (D. Don) Endl.) in California and (discovered in 2019) yellow meranti in Sabah (Malaysia) exceed 100-meter height.

 Shortly afterward both trees were inspected from the ground with another kind of laser equipment.
 Top of the highest tree was hidden in the canopy and there were possible only approximate measurements.
 It was assumed that the tree is at least 101 meters high.
 Age was assessed to be some 400 years (4) and diameter was measured to be 4.05 metres (5).